 Understanding Direct Cremation Part 4 – Save on your memorialization costs

 Some families need a funeral director, a minister, or a Celebrant to help them conduct an appropriate and befitting tribute.
-However, there is no ‘rule’ that says this is right for every family.
-If you wish to conduct your own personalized memorial service, there are many resources and ideas online to help you.
+However, no ‘rule’ says this is right for every family.
+If you wish to perform your personalized memorial service, many resources and ideas are available online to help you.

 Nowadays, you can quite easily make your own memorial products such as memory tables or boards, memorial candles or balloons, memorial DVD tributes, or a dedicated online memorial webpage.
 If you are considering scattering some (or all) of your loved ones’ ashes, there are many creative ways to do so.